Navigating Cultural Nuances: Business Etiquette in Dubai

 6. Respecting Religious and Cultural Practices

-• Refrain from scheduling meetings during Jumu’ah (Friday prayers).
+• Prayer times may affect work schedules; avoid meetings during Jumu’ah (Friday prayers).

 Ramadan Etiquette

-• During Ramadan, avoid eating, drinking, or smoking in public during fasting hours.
+• Refrain from eating, drinking, or smoking in public during fasting hours.

 Receiving Gifts

-• Show genuine appreciation when receiving a gift, and open it privately unless prompted.
+• Show genuine appreciation and open gifts privately unless prompted.

 8. Gender Sensitivity in Business

-• Male colleagues should wait for a woman to extend a handshake before offering one.
+• Men should wait for women to extend a handshake first.

-• Women professionals are well-respected, and proper etiquette enhances collaborative efforts.
+• Women professionals are respected; etiquette supports collaborative relationships.

 Role of Women in Business

-• Dubai encourages gender inclusivity, with Emirati women playing significant roles in various industries.
+• Dubai encourages gender inclusivity, with Emirati women actively participating in various industries.

 Building Trust First